 To position yourself as a well-rounded and integral team member you need to consider mastering skills related to data science, as technology and data exist in every industry and in every organization.

-Finessing your IT degree with a specialization in data science will give you a competitive edge when you’re working to establish yourself as a relevant thought leader in a variety of industries.
+Finessing your master's in Information Technology with a specialization in data science will give you a competitive edge when you’re working to establish yourself as a relevant thought leader in a variety of industries.

 Understanding Marymount's M.S. in Information Technology:

 Marymount’s program provides knowledge and skills across the entire range of topics in the industry – systems engineering, decision-making for IT, ethics and law, computer networking, database technologies, IT governance and strategy, Web development, and information assurance.